hossein-225/Iranian-bank-gateways/gateways/saderat/README_Saderat.md

 ### 1. Initialize the Saderat Payment Service

-You need to initialize the `PaymentService` service by passing your API key.
+You need to initialize the `PaymentService` service by passing your Terminal ID.

 ```go
 import "github.com/hossein-225/Iranian-bank-gateways/gateways/saderat"